-1. Institutional framework: IPCC is an interagency program (WMO, UNEP, IUCN) with an independent secretariat, IPBES is a selfstanding intergovernmental program serviced by UNEP, while the other two are part of the regular programs of IAEA and respectively.
-WHO, The consideration between here is institutional integration versus dedicated framework controlled by participating states.
-For "One Health" approach, which targets the interface of human and animal health and environmental protection, the parallel competence of multiple organizations may require mechanisms to compile scientific findings and channel them into an intergovernmental process.
+1. Institutional framework: IPCC is an interagency program (WMO, UNEP, IUCN) with an independent secretariat, IPBES is a selfstanding intergovernmental program serviced by UNEP, while the other two are part of the regular programs of IAEA and WHO, respectively.
+The consideration here between is institutional integration versus dedicated framework controlled by "One participating states.
+For а Health" approach, which targets the interface of human and animal health and environmental protection, the parallel competence of multiple organizations may require mechanisms to compile scientific findings and channel them into an intergovernmental process.